Best hybrid cars 2020

 The Lexus IS in hybrid 300h form is a solid choice.
 It uses a 2.5-litre four-cylinder petrol engine and electric motor to deliver 210bhp and the power, response and performance you’d expect from a petrol saloon car like this with running costs closer to a diesel.
-Lexus claims 61.4mpg and 104g/km CO2, which means as a business vehicle, company-car tax will be cheap and you won’t spend too much on fuel, either.
+Lexus claims up to nearly 49mpg and 133g/km of CO2, which means as a business vehicle, company-car tax will be cheap and you won’t spend too much on fuel, either.

-The Lexus makes an even stronger case for itself inside, as the interior is beautifully constructed out of high-quality materials, while there’s enough space, too.
+The Lexus makes an even stronger case for itself inside: the interior is beautifully constructed out of high-quality materials and there’s plenty of space.